pizslacker/infinite-3d-floor-python3/README.md

-# hypno-tunnel-python3
+# infinite-3d-floor

-A little excercise for myself porting yet another demoscene'ish program from C into Python3, showing off classic Amiga demoscene-like graphics, **On Linux**.
+A little excercise for myself creating yet another demoscene'ish program in Python3, showing off classic Amiga demoscene-like "_infinite floor_" graphics, **On Linux**.

-Made with C using SDL2 that implements a perspective checkered spinning tunnel, Bresenham's Line Algortihm moving starfield and a isometric polygon cube moving floor.
+Made with Python3 using PyGame that implements a perspective checkered spinning tunnel, Bresenham's Line Algortihm moving starfield and a isometric polygon cube moving floor.
 Now with a soundbyte bgm loop!

-Should work on any Linux distribution that has `SDL2` + `SDL2_mixer`.
+Should work on any Linux distribution that has `Python3` + `PyGame`.

 ## Required:
 ```bash